Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

         This option restricts registering applications to only the users assigned to this role.

-    2. In your Entra ID tenant, enable the "**Users can register applications**" setting in the "User settings" section.
+    2. In your Microsoft Entra ID tenant, enable the "**Users can register applications**" setting in the "User settings" section.
 This option is less restrictive and allows all users to register applications.<img src="media/image5.png" style="width:5.63542in;height:1.19792in" />